Best Steps To Grow Bok Choy In Containers

 Downy Mildew

 This disease causes a white powder to appear on the undersides of the leaves.
-Two excellent ways to safeguard your plants are to properly space them apart and keep weeds out of the containers as it thrives in warm, humid growing environments.
+Two excellent ways to safeguard your plants are to properly space them apart and keep weeds out of the containers as they thrive in warm, humid growing environments.

 Harvesting Bok Choy